 This simple vegetarian taco salad is a favorite with everyone in my family.
 Healthy and delicious, it’s a perfect weeknight meal.

 My kids have to cook at least one meal a week.
 This is in part because I’m a big believer in Food Literacy and teaching kids how to cook.
-Also because Brad and I are way too busy to make a healthy dinner seven nights a week!
+Also, Brad and I are way too busy to make a healthy dinner seven nights a week!
 This vegetarian taco salad is one of the dishes my kids choose to make on a regular basis.
 They love it because it’s simple and delicious!

 The credit for this recipe belongs to my mom.
-It was one of my favourites as a kid.
+It was one of my favorites as a kid.
 When I moved away to university, I called asking for the recipe.
 She emailed it to me, along with the message: “You have inspired me – we’re having it tonight!”

 Simple, delicious, packed with vegetables… what more could you want in a meal?